dylanrsmith/repo_scraper/README.md

 - Open each .cs file and add docstring that contains license information to each file.

-TODO:

-- get list of repo git links. - from config file - just about ready

-- download repo to staging location using gitpython - good

-- filter by file type and date published - not yet

-- prepend license text to compatible files. - good
+- repo_names[] contain list of repos to sync

+- staging_spots[] indicate working directory to edit files

-- move from staging location to network location - good
+- final_spots[] indicate end location to upload edited repo files

-- UI?
+- triggers[] indicate operation parameters to perform on specified repo